-"TA/TF" in the context of Osaka University.
+"TA/TF" in the context of The University of Osaka.

-(2) Osaka University's TA/TF System
+(2) The University of Osaka's TA/TF System

 Under this system, Teaching Assistants (TAs) engage mainly in teaching support tasks under guidance of the instructor, and Teaching Fellows (TFs) are responsible for developing a plan for teaching support tasks and implementing the plan while monitoring the progress of the coursework in charge under guidance of the instructor.
 In addition, there are Student Assistants (SAs) who are in charge of educational tasks, but not directly involved in teaching.